-- 1. Familiarize yourself with this manual. - 2.
-Lock out or disconnect the power source to ensure that the pump will remain inoperative. - 3.
-Allow the pump to completely cool if overheated. - 4.
-Check the temperature before opening any covers, plates, or plugs.
+- 1. Familiarize yourself with this manual.

+- 2. Disconnect or lock out the power source to ensure that the pump will remain inoperative.

+- 3. Allow the pump to completely cool if overheated.

+- 4. Check the temperature before opening any covers, plates, or plugs.

 - 5. Close the suction and discharge valves.

 - 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.

 This pump is designed to handle corrosive liquids containing specified entrained solids, residues and slurries.
-Do not attempt to pump liquids which may damage the pump or endanger personnel as a result of pump failure.
+Do not attempt to pump volatile or flammable liquids which may damage the pump or endanger personnel as a result of pump failure.